The Pandion Prophecy

 Ray paused from his digging to wipe the perspiration from his eyes.

 He bit his lip and plunged the shovel deeper.
 The blade clanged against something hard, shooting a jarring shock into his arms and spine.
-Using the shovel blade as a trowel, he began to remove the sand surrounding the object.
-The lid of a small chest soon appeared through the grit.
-Ray could feel the energy behind him surge as the entity directed him to lift the casket from the hole and place it on the sand.
-He stared at the small casket as he filled in the hole.
+Using the shovel blade as a trowel, he began to remove the sand that surrounded the object.
+The lid of a small chest soon appeared through the remaining layers of grit.
+Ray could feel the energy behind him surge as the entity directed him to lift the casket from the pit and place it on the sand.
+He stared at the small box as he refilled the hole.

-The chest was a foot and a half wide, 9 inches in depth, and much heavier than it looked, with dark wood that was thick, roughly hewn and oddly porous.
-There was no lock, but the hinges had been completely fused.
+The chest was a foot and a half wide, nine inches in depth and heavier than it looked.
+Its dark wood that was thick, roughly hewn and oddly porous.
+There was no lock and the hinges were completely fused.
 Gnarled fingers of twisted metal clasped the corners at the base.
 A coiled labyrinth of copper embedded in the lid reflected a glint of sunlight that caught Ray’s eyes.

 “No!
 Do not see!”
-The entity’s voice tore into his thoughts with a warning he couldn't understand.
+The entity’s voice tore into his thoughts with a warning he didn't understand.

-Anger rose up in Ray...he could no longer allow himself to be dominated by fear.
-“What are you?” he yelled.
+Anger rose up in Ray like the tide.
+He could no longer allow himself to be dominated by fear.
+“What are you!?” he yelled.

-Turning to confront the entity, he dropped to his knees in sheer awe.
-The specter was nearly blinding.
+Turning to confront the entity, he dropped to his knees, nearly blinded by the specter.
 A pulsating wall of black, ochre and azure hues melded with shards of light, bursting forth and folding inward through a myriad of vibrant prisms.
 In the center of the presence, the distorted shape of a man’s head began to form, then recede, within a shifting gateway of molten colors.
-The smell suddenly intensified.
+The smell intensified.
 Ray felt every fiber of his being -- his very existence – begin to split and diffuse into infinite fragments of a timeless abyss.
-The entity whispered to him, easing his fear and causing his mind to ascend toward human consciousness.
+The entity whispered to him, easing his fear and causing his mind to ascend back toward human consciousness.

-When he shocked awake, Ray was lying on the daybed in his small beach house.
+Moments later, Ray shocked awake to find himself lying on the daybed in his small beach house.
 He sighed in relief with the deliverance from his nightmare.
 His eyes eagerly sought out the familiar.
 As he glanced at his body, he cried out when he saw remnants of grit and sand.
 The raw blisters on his hands burned when he pushed his weight up from the bed that was dank from sweat and reeked of bitter metal.
 Staggering to his feet, he felt his back and arms ache with exhaustion.

 With a pounding heart, he quickly checked the doors to the one-room cottage.
 Both were locked from the inside.
-He opened the back door and walked onto the small porch that faced the ocean.
+He opened the back door and walked onto the small porch facing the ocean.
 His muscles froze in the late-morning sun as he gazed down at his deserted beach in disbelief.
-The chest was there, tilted on its side; the lid was charred and appeared to have been seared off at the hinges.
-The only part of the shovel visible was the rump of the blade partially buried in the sand.
+There, tilted on its side, was the chest.
+The lid was charred and had been seared off at the hinges.
+The only part of the shovel visible was the rump of the blade, partially buried in the sand.

 Ray forced his reporter instincts to take hold, ebbing his panic and confusion.
 Whether he had been drugged, or worse, he knew that timing was crucial.
 Retrieving his cell phone, he took photos of the beach area, his appearance, clothes and hands.
 He e-mailed a set to his address at The Chronicle and a copy to Kate before calling her at her home.
 When his call went to voice mail, he swallowed the knot of fear in his throat before recording his message.
 “Kate, it’s Ray.
 I need your help.
 Something’s happened.
 I’m all right, but it’s urgent that you call me as soon as you get this.”

-Overwhelmed by the acrid stench that clung to his body, he pulled a plastic garbage bag from a utility drawer, spread the bag on the floor of the bathroom stall and placed his cell phone on a shelf within easy reach.
-After slipping off his white T-shirt, jeans and briefs, he dropped them on the plastic and stepped into the shower.
+Overwhelmed by the acrid stench that clung to his body, he pulled a plastic garbage bag from a utility drawer, spread it on the floor of the bathroom stall and placed his cell phone on a shelf within easy reach.
+After slipping off his T-shirt, jeans and briefs, he dropped them on the plastic bag and stepped into the shower.

 The blister wounds had completely healed.

-© Copyright by Genna Eastman (Genna East), 2014.
+© Copyright by Genna Eastman (Genna East), 2014 and 2018.
 All rights reserved.
 Said copyright does not extend to the video.
-“Time” was composed by Hans Zimmer; the video images were created by Beatriz of YouTube.